 How to Get a CRBA

-You can apply for a CRBA by completing Form DS-2029.
+You can apply for a CRBA by completing Form DS-2029 or scheduling an appointment online these days (depending on the location).
 You need to schedule an appointment at the consulate or embassy, depending on the place.
 Keep in mind that in some places only specific spots issue CRBAs.

 For example, my first son Dylan was born in Warsaw, Poland and we were able to get it all done in Warsaw at the Embassy.

-My second son Holden was born in Cancun, Mexico and while there is a consulate in Cancun this particular spot doesn’t issue CRBAs so we had to take a road trip to Merida consulate.
+My second son Holden was born in Cancun, Mexico and while there is a consular agency in Cancun this particular spot doesn’t issue CRBAs so we had to take a road trip to Merida consulate.

 These appointments do get booked up quickly.
 If you’re not in a rush to fly to the US that’s fine, but it does take time and you can only apply after the baby is born.